TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Autoloading/Index.rst

 Loading classes with composer mode
 ==================================

-In composer mode, the autoloader checks for (classmap and `PSR-4`) autoloading information inside your extensions' composer.json.
-If you do not provide any information, the autoloader falls back to the classmap autoloading like in non composer mode.
+In composer mode, you completely rely on composer and its features.
+Thus you need to provide a `composer.json` with all necessary autoloading information for each extensions.
+See https://getcomposer.org/doc/04-schema.md#autoload to learn all possible ways to configure autoloading with composer.

 **Troubleshooting:**

 - Dump the class loading information manually via `composer dumpautoload` and check that the autoload information is updated.
 Typically you would check `vendor/composer` to hold files like `autoload_classmap.php` and `autoload_psr4.php` etc.

-Example:
+**Example:**

 .. code-block:: none